Frequently Asked Questions About Annuities

 • Fixed index annuities offer higher return potential than fixed annuities because they credit interest based on a market index, such as the S&P 500.
 They do not participate directly in the stock market, but they offer annuitants upside potential and downside protection via a guaranteed minimum rate of return.

-• Variable annuities offer higher return potential than fixed indexed annuities, but they are exposed to downside risk.
+• Variable annuities offer higher return potential than fixed index annuities, but they are exposed to downside risk.
 These vehicles comprise a portfolio of underlying investments and can exhibit a high degree of volatility.

 What Happens to My Annuity When I Die?